Home

 Well, everyone likes to be considered a genius, including me.
 The truth is, however, I am a ferrocement tradesman.
 In my quiver of ideas and techniques is knowledge about the strength of double planes, separated so that they oppose each other in tension and thus are very strong.
 It is the exact same idea as a hollow sailboat mast except the opposing planes are flat, as illustrated in the following graphic explanation.

-Number four reinforcing bar (1.25 cm) welded in a pattern as illustrated is very strong.
+Number four reinforcing bar (1.2+ cm), welded in a pattern as illustrated, is very strong.
 Although welding is not necessary structurally, it does create a stable unit to work with.
 Notice that the weld is shown on one side only.
 When the entire grid has been welded one can then go back and do the other side.

+Why weld one side only?
 The weld shrinks as it cools and this force is very large.
 A window reinforcing unit which had warped from the shrinkage could not be straightened by the weight of a heavy-duty delivery truck.
-Spacing between the longer bars is 5 - 10 cm.
+Spacing between the longer bars is 5 - 10 centimeters (2 - 4").

 Door or window opening top steel viewed from the end reveals the mortar form boards which hold fresh mortar and stone in place.
 The anchor bolt holding the form board up is for the finish window or door frame, when the wall is complete.
 The temporary form wood is about 2 centimeters thick.
 Be sure the anchor bolt threads and length are correct for the actual frame.
 Vertical frame wood is placed after top and bottom.
 Extend reinforcing steel into wall as far as practical on both sides.

 It is of utmost importance to stress that welding is in no way related to structural strength required by the material or the design.
 Welding is strictly for convenience.
 It helps keep the steel exactly where it is placed.
 Welded steel cannot slip as wire ties occasionally do.
 If the local government thinks the welds are a structural necessity then you will be forced to have a full-time inspector on the job being paid two or even three times the wage of the highest skilled person on the job.
-This inspector in many jurisdictions will be a relative of somebody Òimportant.Ó Perhaps there will be room further on for a story about the new fire chief from New York who sent his brother-in-law to clean my fire-break at three times my wages.
+This inspector in many jurisdictions will be a relative of somebody Òimportant.Ó Perhaps there will be room further on for a story about the new fire chief from New York, who sent his brother-in-law to clean my fire-break, at three times my wages.
+The Chief's bright idea to clean up my near-by flower farm occurred during this construction project, his plan didn't happen.

 Bars welded in this manner to straight steel stock, such as angle iron, to fashion a girder, can never be welded on both sides of the round bar.
 Never!
 Shrinkage of the weld will pull the straight line around the bar slightly; though the bend at each weld is slight, the straight steel stock is no longer straight and never will be again.

 ÒNever say never,Ó is a familiar admonition which actually holds true here, too.
 The shrinkage force described can be tamed to use by highly skilled people.
 Heavy iron can be bent or straightened using the shrinkage force of welding by first cutting away steel with torch, saw or grinder and then replacing the removed material by welding.
+The steel member is pulled toward straight when the weld that fills in for the removed material cools and shrinks.
 Cuts are made perpendicular to the bend direction.
-I once helped a well driller named Doug Enloe straighten some equipment which had been bent when I rolled with his rig over a cliff; the road I myself made collapsed.
-His patient eye and mechanical skill is equal to any artist.
+I once helped a well driller named Doug Enloe straighten some equipment which had been bent when I rolled with his rig over a cliff; this happened when the road I myself made collapsed.
+His patient eye and mechanical skills are equal to any artist.